GuildCrafts/web-development-js/contracts/176-Core_Vanilla_Javascript_Drills.md

 ## Description

 A day-by-day structured set of challenges to be completed in team.
-Last 2 days is a final project that demands/develops all your javascript foundation skills.
+Last 2 days is a final project that demands/develops all your javascript foundation skills and stretches problem solving skills.

 Fork the the [core-vanilla-javascript repository][core-vjs] and use the fork as your project artifact.